mustafah15/zettelkasten/TypeScript - Type Annotations and Type Inference.md

 we should avoid variables of any type at all costs because the main idea of TS is leveraging its type-checking system.
 #### When To Use Type Annotations

-- function that returns the type `any`
+- function that returns the type of `any`
-	- then we need to interfere and define the type of the returned value In the following example see how we interfered and added a type to coordinates object to prevent typescript from assigning it to any.
+	- then we need to interfere and define the type of the returned value In the following example see how we interfered and added a type to the coordinates object to prevent typescript from assigning it to any.
 ``` ts
 	const str = '{"x": 10, "y": 20}';